funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`--hierarchical`
 """"""""""""""""""""""

-    Switch the value of the hierarchical sorting of the tested file.
+    Activates or disables the sorting of the files content (output) in a hierarchical order.

     **Default value:** :code:`True`